lacchain/id-mailbox/README.md

 # 1. Creating a DID

 The DID method used in LACChain Mailbox is "ethr", this method stores the public keys and attributes of the DID in a Smart Contract which is called a DIDRegistry.
-The following URL describes the structure of the new DID and steps to generate a new DID into a Smart Contract which is called a DIDRegistry.
 In the following url is described the structure and steps to generate a new DID.

 https://github.com/uport-project/ethr-did-registry